pragmatrix/massive/shell/examples/replicator.org.md

 Created a user interface for a cash depositing machine in Delphi for Leicher GmbH.

-Created a platform independented WYSIWIG text editor component with incremental layout including rotated and round texts for [Envel GmbH](http://www.envel.com/) in C++.
+Created a WYSIWIG text editor component with incremental layout including rotated and round texts for [Envel GmbH](http://www.envel.com/) in C++.
 The component was used in the label printing program DesignPro 2000 by Zweckform.

 Created an automated extraction and reference documentation system for C++ source in Haskell.